| Liberty & CompanyLIBERTY

 features were kept in Royal possession and dispersed, to he

+returned only in recent years.
 The 1902 Furniture catalogue shows a wide range of Liberty

 furniture, including the 'Rowena' drawing room suite in mahogany.